MatthiasCr/LKM-Rootkit/README.md

-# Linux Kernel Module rootkit
+# Linux Kernel Module Rootkit

 For educational purposes only.